Derabassi Masterplan GMADA

 Overview

-The Derabassi LPA Master Plan 2031 governs land use across the entire Derabassi Local Planning Area, a 20 km stretch south of Chandigarh on NH-21 in SAS Nagar (Mohali) district, Punjab.
+The Derabassi Local Planning Area (LPA) Master Plan 2031 governs land use across the entire Derabassi LPA, a 20 km stretch south of Chandigarh on NH-7 (formerly NH-21) in SAS Nagar (Mohali) district, Punjab.
 Prepared by the Department of Town and Country Planning, Punjab and administered by GMADA, the plan classifies land into residential (R1–R4), industrial (general, heavy, logistics, technology and R&D), and rural-agricultural zones.
 This page covers the premium Derabassi Masterplan layer on 1acre, what each zone permits, the regulatory traps that catch buyers off-guard, and the corridors where this plan directly drives land value.Zone Misclassification and Unauthorized Colonies: The Biggest Risk in Derabassi

 Derabassi's location on the Chandigarh–Delhi highway has made it one of the fastest-developing corridors in the Greater Mohali Region (GMR), and that speed has attracted colonies that were built first and approved never.
 GMADA publishes a live list of unauthorized colonies under its jurisdiction, which includes Derabassi.
 Brokers routinely show buyers plots in colonies that sit in agricultural or industrial zones on the master plan map, without disclosing that the land has no valid Change of Land Use (CLU) from GMADA.